 Day 9: Lo-Manthang to Tse-rang, pronounced Chha-rang(3500m).

 Today we strolled down the lone dusty wide road to Tsarang (about 4 hours).
 Not very eventful other than the stark arid landscape that were on both sides of the road.
 But as reached Tsarang, we came across another lovely colorful village with its own palace and monasteries.
 At Tsarang, the weather started getting heavy, and it started raining.
-The mist covered the whole valley and made the visual very surreal.
+The mist covered the entire valley and made the visual very surreal.
 We visited the ruins of the palace there and the big monastery near it.
 We stayed at a local hotel, Mount Kailash, just on the edge of the town and had a comfortable stay.

 Day 10: Tse-rang to Syangboche (3800m)

 It was a tough 7and a half hour walk back to Syangboche, partly because we decided to go through a village of Gheling, a bit off route on the way.
 We again passed through the lovely village of Ghemi, where we dropped by the same tea-house for lunch.
 By the time we reached Gheling, we were exhausted, and the last part of the journey to Syangboche became tasking.
 We happened to meet the people who were making the roads there.
 I reckon, in a couple of years, Lo-manthang will be a major stop on the way from Pokhara to the holy places in Tibet, Mount Kailash and Lake Manasarovar.
 I can only wonder what changes will happen, inevitable it is.
 I am sure, more eyes will get to see the wonders we have viewed so far.
 I sense, Mustang is readying itself for such a profound change.